w5xd/PacketThermometer/README.md

-Of the sleep options available at compile time in this sketch, the best battery life is obtained with a 10M ohm resistor in parallel with a 1uF or larger capacitor at the position labeled "10uF" under the Pro Mini.
+Of the sleep options available at compile time in this sketch, the best battery life is obtained with a 10M ohm resistor in parallel with a 1uF or larger capacitor at the position labeled "10uF" under the Pro Mini on REV05 and earlier.
+REV07 and later has the Battery Extender circuit described above.
-SMD components of size 1206 are easy enough to solder on.
+SMD components of size 0805 are easy enough to solder on.
 The component values are not critical.
 A pair of AAA lithium cells powered one of these for 9 months (and counting) with SetDelayLoopCount configured such that updates occur about every 11 minutes.
 A different unit